IuliaBunescu/thyroid-data-analysis/README.md

 ## Data processing highlights
-- Diagnosis parsing: raw diagnosis string split into primary and secondary codes and patient_id extracted.
+- Diagnosis parsing: raw diagnosis string split into primary and secondary codes, and patient_id extracted.
 - Boolean flags: converted 't'/'f' to True/False for easier filtering.
 - Age cleaning: rows with age > 100 are examined and removed by default as likely data entry errors; see notebook to change policy.
 - Missingness strategies shown: analysis of missing data patterns and correlations to inform imputation or exclusion decisions.